beckermr/pizza-cutter-masking/README.md

 Running for High Resolution on a moderate memory machine
 ========================================================

-Using bit-packed boolean masks from healsparse 1.8 (along with a memory leak fixed in hpgeom 1.1.1) means that even a moderate memory machine (16 Gb) can run these at high resolution.
+Using bit-packed boolean masks from healsparse 1.8 (along with a memory leak fixed in hpgeom 1.1.1) means that even a moderate memory machine (18 Gb peak usage) can run these at high resolution.

 These were the commands used: